Tax Strategy - Quintain Ltd

 The Director of Tax reports directly to and meets regularly with the Chief Financial Officer to discuss tax issues and risks relevant to the business.
 Where appropriate, those risks are discussed with the Board during quarterly meetings or with Executive and other Operational Directors at weekly meetings.

-Quintain actively seeks to avoid engaging in transactions or structuring of its affairs that are contrary to the commonly understood spirit and purpose of tax legislation.
-This includes reliance upon non-disclosure (in whole or in part) to HMRC.
+Quintain actively seeks to avoid transactions or structuring of its affairs that are contrary to the commonly understood spirit and purpose of tax legislation, or that relies upon non-disclosure (in whole or in part) to HMRC.
 It applies this policy to internal and external transactions.
+When considering tax risk, the group takes into account our corporate and social responsibilities, any impacts on our relationships with tax authorities and on our reputation.

-The tax team reviews all material transactions and new business ventures before they receive internal business approval.
+All material transactions and new business ventures are reviewed by the tax team before they receive approval.

-The group will seek to avoid double taxation of profits and the non-deductibility of commercial expenditure and will structure its activities where necessary to ensure that it is taxed in accordance with this principle, except where specific legislation is in place to deny such deductions.
+The group seeks to avoid double taxation of profits and the non-deductibility of commercial expenditure, and structures its activities accordingly, except where legislation specifically denies such deductions.

-Where there is uncertainty, following consultation with advisors, Quintain will disclose all relevant facts relating to a transaction to HMRC and present its proposed interpretation of the legislation for clearance by HMRC.
+The group prioritises certainty in tax affairs over achieving the lowest potential tax outcome.
+Where uncertainty arises, Quintain consults with advisors, and will disclose all relevant facts relating to a transaction to HMRC and, when available and appropriate, will present its proposed interpretation of the legislation for clearance by HMRC.

-Quintain is committed to an open and productive relationship with HMRC based on transparency and mutual respect.
+Quintain is committed to maintaining an open, transparent and constructive relationship with HMRC, based on transparency and mutual respect.

 Statement of compliance

-This Tax Strategy document is in line with the overall strategy and operation of the group’s business and was reviewed and approved by Quintain’s Board of Directors on 3 December 2024.
-It was published in December 2024 in accordance with Section 16(2) of Schedule 19 of the Finance Act 2016, in respect of the accounting period ended 31 December 2023.
+This Tax Strategy was reviewed and approved by Quintain’s Board of Directors on 3 December 2025 and was published in December 2025 in accordance with Section 16(2) of Schedule 19 of the Finance Act 2016, in respect of the accounting period ended 31 December 2024.